 For example, a car needing new brakes might cost you $200 to fix, but the dealer will only deduct $150 because it's an easy fix in their repair shop.
 Car dealerships typically work with third-party companies that visit their lots to repair small dings, chipped glass, and damaged wheels at a fraction of the cost that an individual consumer would pay.

 Learn Your Car’s Value: It is critical that you know the approximate trade-in value of your car before you head for the dealership.
-If you don’t, you’ll have no way of knowing if you’re getting a fair deal or a lowball offer.
+If you don’t, you’ll have no way of knowing if you’re getting a fair deal or a lowball estimate.

 Once you tell your salesperson you are trading your car in, they’ll have someone from their used car department look over your trade, test drive it, and prepare an offer.
 They may run a vehicle history report, and you'll want to be ready for any questions that they have after studying it.